College of the North Atlantic

 *Students should be aware that additional fees may apply to external certifications.

-Eligibility for admission to the Television and Film Creation program requires the applicant to meet one of the following five academic criteria:
+Eligibility for admission to the Television and Film Creation program requires the applicant to meet one of the following academic criteria:

 1. High School